ODC/Dance presents: Dance Downtown

 Arts Access Tickets

 ODC offers a limited number of free and/or lower-cost Art Access tickets to every ODC presented performance.
+For most performances in B. Way Theater, twenty tickets are allocated to the Arts Access tiers.
 These additionally subsidized tickets, available on a first-come, first-serve basis, are reserved for those for whom price is a barrier.
+Please contact boxoffice@odc.dance if you or your organization is interested in underwriting the cost of additional Arts Access tickets.

 Accessibility and Health & Safety at YBCA